Hillsboro Hops: Ballpark

-The Hops play their home games at Hillsboro Ballpark.
+The Hops played their home games at Hillsboro Ballpark until 2025.
+A new state of art facility opened next door, named Hillsboro Hops Ballpark in 2026.

 Radio

 Rich Burk was signed as the team's radio announcer on KPOJ (620 AM).

 Branding

 The team name is a reference to the plant used in beer brewing (Oregon is the second-largest hop-producing US state by volume), as well as to various baseball terms such as the short hop, bad hop, and crow hop.
 No previous professional or collegiate sports team has ever been called the "Hops".
 The team's logo includes a hop cone wearing a baseball hat, evergreen trees, and Mount Hood.
 Team colors are green, navy blue, and light blue.
 The Hops' mascot is Barley, who is green with a blue baseball cap.
 (Barley is another plant used in beer brewing.)
 The team's branding and logo was named by Ballpark Digest as the best in Minor League Baseball for 2013.

 Sponsorships

 In March 2013, the team announced a three-year deal with BridgePort Brewing Company to be the official beer of the Hops.

 Advantis Credit Union, Les Schwab Tires, Nike, Tuality Healthcare, and The Oregonian were the founding sponsors.